geomoose/gm3/docs/howto/print-layouts.md

 # Creating a custom print layout

 GeoMoose uses jsPDF to perform client-side generation of PDF printouts.
-It has four built-in template but they all feature the GeoMoose logo and may not be appropriate for everyone.
+It has four built-in templates but they are relatively plain and may not be for everyone.

 ## What is in a print layout